maxitg/SetReplace/README.md

 * `"TerminationReason"` shows the reason evaluation was stopped.
 See the [`"TerminationReason"`](#termination-reason) property for more details.
 * Finally, `"EventRuleIDs"` shows which rule was used for each event.
 It's rather boring in this particular case, as this example only has one rule.
 See [Rule Indices for Events](#rule-indices-for-events) for a more interesting case.

-A specific property can be requested from an evolution object in a similar way as a property for an [`Entity`](https://reference.wolfram.com/language/ref/Entity.html):
+A specific property can be requested from an evolution object by supplying it as an argument to the object itself:

 <img src="READMEImages/EventsCountOfEvolutionObject.png" width="629">